-Additionally, a coach ejected from a contest will be automatically suspended from the next athletic contest regardless of season and will carry over to the next year.
+Additionally, a coach ejected from a contest will be automatically suspended from the next athletic contest(s), in accordance with the TSSAA Constitution and Bylaws, regardless of season and will carry over to the next year.
 He/she may not have any communication with the team before or during the contest.